-Representing

-Class A Ordinary Shares
+Representing 150,000,000 Class A Ordinary Shares

-This is the initial public offering of Canaan Inc., or Canaan.
+This is the initial public offering of American depositary shares, or ADSs, representing Class A ordinary shares of Canaan Inc., or Canaan.

-We are offering American depositary shares, or ADSs.
-Each ADS represents Class A ordinary shares, par value US\$0.00000005 per share.
+We are offering 10,000,000 ADSs.
+Each ADS represents 15 Class A ordinary shares, par value US\$0.0000005 per share.

 Prior to this offering, there has been no public market for the ADSs or our shares.
-It is currently estimated that the initial public offering price per ADS will be between US\$ and US\$.
-We will apply for listing of the ADSs on the Nasdaq Global Market under the symbol "CAN."
+The initial public offering price per ADS is US\$9.00.
+The ADSs have been approved for listing on the Nasdaq Global Market under the symbol "CAN."